basselalsayed/bank-tech-test/README.md

   * created_at (with defaults of `Time.now`)
   * account_balance_after_transaction

-Since there is no database with unique keys attached to the models I will simply pass in an instance of account to client for testing.
+Since there is no database with unique keys attached to the models we will simply pass in an instance of account to client for testing.

 ## Changelog v1.1
-* I've changed the classes to have one transaction class with a `type` attribute equalling either deposit or withdrawal
+* Classes changed to have one transaction class with a `type` attribute equalling either deposit or withdrawal